Geraldine Ferraro: Business career, illness and medical activism

-2008 presidential election involvement
+Involvement in the 2008 presidential election

 In December 2006, Ferraro announced her support for Democratic presidential candidate Hillary Clinton.
 Later, she vowed to help defend Clinton from being "swiftboated" in a manner akin to 2004 presidential candidate John Kerry.
 She assisted with fundraising by assuming an honorary post on the finance committee for Clinton's 2008 presidential campaign.

 A heated nomination battle emerged between Clinton and Barack Obama.
 Ferraro became livid and distraught when one of her daughters voted for Obama in the Massachusetts primary, saying "What is the matter with you?
 You know Hillary.
 You have seen my involvement with her."
 When her daughter responded by noting that Obama was inspirational, Ferraro snapped, "What does he inspire you to do, leave your husband and three kids and your practice and go work for Doctors Without Borders?"
 This was seen as an example of a generational difference among American women; in contrast to Ferraro's generation, younger women saw nothing special about electing a woman president (especially one with Clinton's history) compared to what writer Anne Kornblut called "the milestone of electing an African American president".
 According to Kornblut, younger voters saw "Clinton [as] both a relic of that era and a victim of its success.
 She was the wrong woman at the wrong time; she was a Clinton; she hadn't gotten there on her own".